-After a monumental trip in San Sebastian, filled with pintxo that were delicious to eat and a marvel to look at, we seemingly had high expectations for Bilbao.
+After a monumental trip in San Sebastian, filled with pintxo that were delicious to eat and a marvel to gawp at, we had high expectations for Bilbao.
 The pintxo crawl in San Seb was the result of well researched, tried and tested places with some gems stumbled on.
 It was the antidote to everything we’d ever imagined pintxo to be.
 Bilbao on the other hand, we left to chance in good faith which I wouldn’t recommend!
-Ours tour went a bit like this…
+Our tour went a bit like this…

 We went for some free poured Zacapa 23 which went down a treat.

 Grubstance rating 3/5

 In the evening of the first night here, we night-capped in Corta Maltes as recommended by our Maitre’d in Azurmendi.
 It’s a brilliant little bar with enough whisky and rum in there to keep any thirsty punter going for a while.
 We loved it and would go back without hesitation.